 The conformity bias pushes people to do what they would not do naturally.
 They also take ownership of that decision.

 As a jumper, you're likely part of a group of friends.
-Some of them might even be more experienced than yourself.
+Some of them might even be more experienced than you.
 If they jump, you feel compelled to do the same, even if you would normally evaluate jumping conditions thoroughly and take a more objective decision.

 As you get experience, you begin to understand that every experienced jumper makes his own decision with no regard for yours.
 They don't give a damm if you decide to jump or not.
-They also respect jumpers who refuse to jump, who are demonstrating ownership, diligence, and care for self-preservation.
+They also respect jumpers who refuse to jump, and who are demonstrating ownership, diligence, and care for self-preservation.

 If you decide to learn how to BASE jump, have the right respectful approach to this unforgivable sport and be part of something greater than yourself, here is how to start thinking about it.